California's top election official concerned, 'not panicking yet' over possible mail voting delays

 Postal Service grapples with complaints of slower mail delivery amid financial hardship

-"Voter fraud in CA and across the country is exceedingly rare and that tells us that our current safe guards are working.
+"Voter fraud in California and across the country is exceedingly rare and that tells us that our current safe guards are working.
 Trump's attacks on vote by mail and concerns about rigging are really his confession.
 He's the one trying to rig the system by undermining the postal service.
-They're flat out lies," said Padilla.
+They're flat-out lies," said Padilla.

 Voter Armando Perales of Whittier says he's concerned about the upcoming presidential election because his Long Beach light company is already seeing delays in mail.